- All Locations

 Prior to joining Translink, Kelvin worked at Carta, where he led strategy and business operations for two business units with over $100MM in ARR.
 Prior to Carta, he held various roles in operations, strategy consulting, and technology investment banking in the United States and Canada.

 Kelvin holds an MBA from the Haas School of Business at UC Berkeley and a BA from the Ivey School of Business at Western University.
 In his spare time, he's an avid reader and an aspiring amateur golfer.
-When he’s not in his favorite reading chair or on a golf course, he can be found soaking in the California sunshine with his wife and two boys.
+He also writes regularly about trends in AI, technology and business on his LinkedIn.

 Principal